tokenized/docs/protocol-referendum.md

             <td class="g10">Proposal</td>
             <td class="g10">1</td>
             <td class="g10">0</td>
             <td class="g10"><abbr title="1 for a Proposal, 0 for an initiative that is requesting changes to specific subfields for modification.
 If this field is true, the subfields should be empty.
 The smart contract cannot interpret the results of a vote when Proposal = 1.
 All meaning is interpreted by the token owners and smart contract simply facilates the record keeping.
-When Proposal = 0, the smart contract always assumes the first choice is a 'yes', or 'pass', if the threshold is met, and will process the proposed changes accordingly.">1 for a Proposal, 0 for an initiative that is requesting changes to sp ...
-Hover for more</abbr></td>
+When Proposal = 0, the smart contract always assumes the first choice is a 'yes', or 'pass', if the threshold is met, and will process the proposed changes accordingly.">1 for a Proposal, 0 for an initiative that is requesting changes to specific subfields for ...</abbr></td>
             <td class="g10">bool</td>
             <td class="g10"></td>
         </tr>